hibbitts-design/grav-skeleton-helios-course-hub/README.md

 ### Theme Detection

-If the Helios theme is not installed, the plugin automatically falls back to the Quark theme, redirects visitors to the Admin Themes page, and displays a warning banner prompting you to install Helios.
+If the Helios theme is not installed, the plugin automatically falls back to the Quark theme, redirects visitors to the License Manager page, and displays a warning banner prompting you to enter your Helios License key and install Helios.

 ### Course Label Customization